fabiangunzinger/online-experiments/_todo.md

 - [ ] Write chapter and consider turning it into paper (check with Max for relevant outlet if needed)

+- [ ] Problems/cases that help more deeply understand the approach
+	- [ ] Lords/Simpson paradox (see simpsons_paradox)
+	- [ ] Presence of concomitant variable (rubin2005causal section 7)

 Later
+- [ ] deng2017trustworthy on more general/complex cases in online experiment practice
 - [ ] Add section on testing and CI
 - [ ] Add section on power calculations
     - [ ] Incorporate all metrics types to power calculation (see hesterberg2024power)